-We aim to create a culture that safeguards and promotes the welfare of all children.
-As part of this culture, we will adopt robust recruitment procedures that help to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our setting.
+- 383. We aim to create a culture that safeguards and promotes the welfare of all children.
+As part of this culture, we will adopt robust recruitment procedures that help to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our setting. - 384.
 We will ensure that all those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training.
-At least one person on each interview panel have completed safer recruitment training.
-These persons will complete the TWSP recommended Safer Recruitment Consortium training.

-The following persons have completed safer recruitment training in our setting: Jodie Cooper Joanne Wootton Becky Brewer
+As a result, all interview panel members will have completed safer recruitment training (with the aim of all relevant staff being trained by January 2025). - 385.
+The following persons have completed safer recruitment training: